brianperlman/EO-technical-expert-written-assessment/Task 2 - Python and EO Data Processing/README.md

 4. Run all cells sequentially (Cells 0–35)

 The tile selection is deterministic given the same STAC catalog state.
 GEE results may vary slightly if Sentinel-1 reprocessing campaigns update the GRD archive.

+---

+**Transparency note:** Claude Opus 4.6 (Anthropic) assisted in developing this notebook.
+I am responsible for all content.